Who wins, who loses, who gets eliminated?

 - Introduction to iCLi Innovative Change Leader profile tool to identify individual innovation strengths and challenges and readiness for the future.

-Research has revealed that millennials want more from their work than simply a high salary or more prestige – they want a sense of purpose.
-Yet how often do we stop to consider the importance of employee engagement?
-And how often do we think about why and how we innovate in order to tap into this deeper need?
+How often do we stop to think about why and how we innovate?
+Are we in danger of innovating for the sake of innovating?
 This session dives deep below the surface of the most innovative cultures, and challenges the typical assumption that innovation is simply about designing bigger, better, and faster products and services.
-The session explores the idea that we could be in danger of innovating for the sake of innovating, and recommends instead that innovation should be about creative culture change.
-Practical strategies for how to create a purpose-driven innovation culture through a unique innovation culture tool (iCi) are introduced.
+It suggests, instead, that innovation should be about creative culture change, and explores how to create a purpose-driven innovation culture

 Visit the following pages for more information: